mtariq441/tariqportfolio/replit.md

 ## Recent Changes (November 2, 2025)

+**Client Testimonial Images:**
+- Updated testimonials section with actual client profile photos
+- Replaced initials-only avatars with professional headshots for all 8 clients
+- Implemented AvatarImage component with fallback support for reliability
+- Enhanced testimonial credibility and visual appeal with real client faces
+- All images imported via @assets alias for proper bundling and optimization

 **Loading Screen Optimization:**
 - Removed duplicate loading screen from HeroSection component
 - Application now shows only one clean loading screen on initial page load